FAQ: Is Ubuntu 17.10 Chinese Input Broken?

 I wish I could say just logout/login and you'll be done, but GNOME does not want fcitx right now.
 You will be able to select fcitx in the Language control panel, but the fcitx input methods will still not be listed in the Region and Language panel.
 And im-config is no help.
 Sigh.

-If that works for you, or if you find alternatives, please let me know.
-I've tried three times up to where that blogger says the basics should be working, but just can't get fcitx to cooperate.
-So I stopped there.
+I've received confirmation that this does work!
+If it also works for you or if you find alternatives, please let me know.
+(I tried three times up to where that blog post says the basics should be working, but just couldn't get fcitx to cooperate.
+So I stopped there, and decided to wait for 18.04 as I don't really need this update.)

 I'm hoping that by 18.04 we'll have fcitx back as the default.
 I have only played with 17.10 in temporary virtual machinces, and have not upgraded my real installations from previous Ubuntu versions.
 But if you manage to get 17.10 working to your satisfaction, you may want to learn more about input methods, fonts, and OpenOffice/LibreOffice features: